appwrite/demo-almost-netflix-for-flutter/README.md

 ### `lib/extensions`

-We use the `lib/extensions` folder to extend the Dart language with helpers for convenience methods.
+We use the `lib/extensions` folder to extend the Dart language with convenient helper methods.

 ### `lib/providers`